prominenceai/deepstream-services-library/README.md

 The DeepStream SDK and DSL use the open source [GStreamer](https://gstreamer.freedesktop.org/),  _"An extremely powerful and versatile framework for creating streaming media applications"_.

-The goals of DSL:
-* To provide a high-level, multi-language Services API for building, and dynamically updating DeepStream pipelines.
-* To abstract and encapsulate the complexity of the broad and flexible GStreamer framework with a simple DeepStream specific API.
-That said, DSL is designed to check-for a previously initialized instance of the GST Lib supporting integration with existing GStreamer Applications.

 ## Contributing
-DSL is released under the MIT license.
+DSL is released under the [BSD 2-Clause License](LICENSE).
 Contributions are welcome and greatly appreciated.
 Contributor guidelines and code of conduct are still TBW.

 ## DSL Users Guide